Dickinson-COMP-491-492/website/docs/syllabus.md

 #### Late Work

 Managing your time, balancing priorities and accepting quality tradeoffs are important skills and dispositions.
-Thus, with the notable exceptions of excused absences, late work will not be accepted.
+Thus, with the notable exceptions of excused absences, individual extensions will not be given and late work will not be accepted.

-In the event of other unavoidable events, the instructor will determine if due date adjustments are warranted for the class as a whole.
+In the event of other unavoidable events, the instructor will determine if due date adjustments are warranted and if so will grant them for the entire class.

 ### Academic Integrity